Ayush19-01/GCI-Fedora-Install/README.md

     <img src="https://github.com/Ayush19-01/GCI-Fedora-Install/blob/master/2.jpg">
 </p>

-Fedora Workstation 31 is the latest version of the fedora workstation series.
+___Fedora___Workstation 31 is the latest version of the ___Fedora___ workstation series.
 It comes with new GNOME 3.34 which brings some visual changes and performance improvements from it's previous versions.It is easier to change the background or lock screen wallpaper with GNOME 3.34, the options are user-friendly and useful.
+It is based on a noarch structure ,which means, it plays with the RPM packages.

 # How to download and configure your PC for the installation
-1. Click [here](https://getfedora.org/en/workstation/download/) to download the latest fedora workstation.
+1. Click [here](https://getfedora.org/en/workstation/download/) to download the latest ___Fedora___ workstation.

 2. Now, one would get two options to download from: